decipher2k/AdblockService/README.md

 # AdblockService
 Adblocking Windows service based on Steven Black's hostsfile.<br>
 This service runs a DNS proxy on localhost and filters out unwanted connections.<br>
-The DNS traffic is redirected to Google's DNS Server and then filtered.<br>
+The DNS traffic is being redirected to Google's DNS server and then filtered.<br>
 Thus, it is way faster than webbrowser based adblockers.<br>
 <br>
 Please note:<br>